SK-EID/smart-id-java-client/README.md

 ```

 ## Examples of Allowed Interactions Order
-In notification-based flows, the available interaction types differ from those in dynamic link flows.
-Below are the interaction types allowed in notification-based flows:
+In notification-based flows, the available interactionDeprecated types differ from those in dynamic link flows.
+Below are the interactionDeprecated types allowed in notification-based flows:

 * `verificationCodeChoice` with `displayText60`
 * `confirmationMessageAndVerificationCodeChoice` with `displayText200`